Connect with us

 The work ahead

-Our simulations exclusively focused on spherical particles, while the cells that create pigments in skin in varying shapes.
+Our simulations exclusively focused on spherical particles, while the cells that create pigments in skin come in varying shapes.
 The effect of shape on the formation of intricate patterns remains unclear.

 Furthermore, pigment cells move in a complicated biological environment.
 More research is needed to understand how that environment inhibits motion and potentially freezes patterns in place.